pixjuan/treadmill-control/README.md

 # treadmill-control
 Project for controlling your treadmill with an Arduino

-It consist of 3 parts :
+It consists of 3 parts :
 - some Arduino code to control the treadmill
 - some Python code to communicate with the Arduino and interact with the user
 - a wrapper around socat to send commands through the CLI